In this blog, we talk about the 6 different types of questions you should be asking your clients before they buy real estate with you.

 The ability to quickly establish rapport with clients could potentially be what set’s top real estate agents apart from the bottom.
 This is because building a bond with clients requires close interaction with them—asking them key questions but not being too invasive.

-1. Why do you want to buy/sell at this time?
+Question 1.
+Why do you want to buy/sell real estate at this time?

 The condition of the real estate market can vary at any given time.
 Some instances may offer the best time to buy (such as during periods of sharply rising home market inventory that tend to moderate prices).
 Whereas, other instances may offer the best time to sell (such as during deep downswings in market supply).